-I found it admirable that Hamm so clearly points out that same-sex relationships are no biggie in the world of her novel; the main character’s friends are a female couple with children, and parents are called ‘lifegivers’ instead of a more gendered expression.
-Yet Honor is described as having always known that her mate is a man and the writing is steeped in a fairly heteronormative attitude.
+I found it admirable that Hamm so clearly points out that same-sex relationships are no biggie in the world of her novel.
+The main character’s friends are a female couple with children, and parents are called ‘lifegivers’ instead of a gendered expression.
+Yet Honor is described as having always known that her mate is a man and the writing is steeped in heteronormativity.
 The nature of Honor and Sedric’s relationship, for example, is assumed to be potentially romantical and/or sexual by their close friends despite the fact that they know the two work together and have never seen them interact.
-(Sedric’s lifegivers treat Honor coldly because they think she is there to replace Sedric’s mate, and her friends assume she is sleeping with him.)
+Sedric’s lifegivers treat Honor coldly because they think she is there to replace Sedric’s mate, and her friends think she is sleeping with him.

 It also struck me as odd that nobody seems to know much about how the larks work; where is the science in this world?

-The novel is written in first person, and I honestly can’t decide whether or not that is a good thing.
-On one hand, the glimpse of the inner workings of the character helped me understand Honor and her behaviour better, but she is a very, very bitter and self-centred woman due to her lack of a mate.
-When the main character acts childishly and like an entitled jerk with only a few airy “oh, I know I’m a hard ass and a bitch” acknowledgments thrown in, it’s hard to empathise with the character.
+The novel is written in first person, and I honestly can’t decide whether that is a good thing or not.
+On one hand, the glimpse of the inner workings of the character helped me understand Honor and her behaviour better; on the other, she is a very, very bitter and self-centred woman due to her lack of a mate.
+It’s hard to sympathise with a character who acts childishly and like an entitled jerk with only a few airy “oh, I know I’m a hard-ass and a bitch” acknowledgments thrown in.

-For the majority of the novel, Honor clings to the idea of mated life being perfect bliss to justify her bitterness, but thankfully there is some character growth towards the end when Honor realises that the beliefs and cynicism she has wallowed in for years are not necessarily true nor good for her.
+For the majority of the novel, Honor clings to the idea of mated life being perfect bliss to justify her bitterness.
+Thankfully there is some character growth towards the end when Honor realises that the beliefs and cynicism she has wallowed in for years are baseless and not good for her.